Nepal Tailor-made Holidays

-Whether you want to explore the temples, shrines and bustling street life of Kathmandu, trek through the impressive mountain vistas of the Himalayas or track wildlife in Chitwan National Park, Nepal is brimming with possibilities for a tailormade holiday.
+Whether you want to explore the temples, shrines and bustling street life of Kathmandu, trek through the impressive mountain vistas of the Himalayas or track wildlife in Chitwan National Park, Nepal is brimming with possibilities for a tailor-made holiday in 2017.
 Whatever your travel interests are - be it venturing off the beaten track, conquering Everest Base Camp, going on a religious pilgrimage to Buddha’s birthplace or spotting a rare one horned rhino, our team will handpick unique things to see and do to ensure you get the most out of your holiday to Nepal.

 Generate some great itinerary ideas with our trip finder: